-The Garden City recovers from adversity to build a bold future
+The Garden City is rebuilding a bold future

 Visit the Antarctic without leaving Christchurch by exploring the International Antarctic Centre opens in new window, featuring a visitor centre known as The Antarctic Attraction that boasts wild little blue penguins on the road to recovery.

 Just 84km east of Christchurch on Banks Peninsula, Akaroa opens in new window is an English and French settlement bursting at the seams with colonial and Maori history.
 A popular resort in summer, it offers swimming with dolphin tours that are a major drawcard.

 Mt Hutt Ski Area

 An hour inland from the CBD is Mt Hutt opens in new window with its 365ha of slopes for snow bunnies of all ages and abilities.
 The season generally begins in mid-June and runs for several months.
 A daily shuttle service operates between Methven and Christchurch.

 Taxi A taxi to the city centre takes around 15 minutes and costs NZD $45-65.

 Shuttle A transfer with SuperShuttle opens in new window takes around 35 minutes and costs from around NZD $20.

 Bus Both Metro opens in new window bus route 29 and Purple Line leave the airport every half hour and takes around 30 minutes to the central bus interchange.
 Tickets cost around NZD $8.50.